GuillaumeGermain/CNN/README.md

     Trainable params: 1,058,977
     Non-trainable params: 0
     _________________________________________________________________

+## Transferring the weights
+A full copy from a model to another identical model is quite easy.
+    # Reload saved weights back into classfier_1
+    classifier_2.load_weights("classifier2_final.h5")
+This loads all the weights stored in the classifier2_final.h5 into the model.

+Saving the weights:
+    classifier.save_weights("classifier2_tmp.h5")

+We cannot fully transfer all the weights as the models have different structures So the weight transfer will be only on the first layer

 ### Number of parameters
 The first network, which is quite small, has 4 millions parameters, which is surprisingly high.